treynetcodes/odoo_hr_backup/README.md

 # Odoo HR Backup
-**Odoo HR Backup** is a Python-based utility developed to extract and back up employee-related data from an Odoo ERP system.
+**Odoo HR Backup** is a Python utility developed to extract and back up employee-related data from an Odoo ERP system.
 The tool focuses on exporting structured HR information into a JSON format, making it easier to archive, transfer, or process externally.

 ## Purpose